Engin-Boot/pong-stage-deekshaarora12/Stage0/PlayGame.md

   When the user clicks quit the game button

-  Then the game is quitted
+  Then the player quits the game

 ### Scenario: Change Directions